Guide to Feeding Koi During Winter & Other Helpful Tips (updated)

-Luckily, koi are quite resourceful creatures and can survive harsh winters without food due to hibernation; a process which allows their bodies and metabolisms slow down to a crawl, requiring only the smallest amounts of energy.
-This process is directly related to water temperature, and as water temperature drops in winter, so too will their metabolism slow down alongside.
-Once the temperature of water reaches about 50ºF (10°c) your koi will likely be in full sleep mode, and you should have already stopped adding food to your pond.
+Luckily, koi are quite resourceful creatures and can survive harsh winters without food due to torpor (commonly referred to simply as “hibernation”), a process that allows their bodies and metabolisms to slow down to a crawl, requiring only the smallest amounts of energy.
+This process is directly related to water temperature, and as the water temperature drops in winter, so too will their metabolism slow down alongside.
+Once the temperature of the water reaches about 50ºF (10°c) your koi will likely be in full sleep mode, and you should have already stopped adding food to your pond.
 Koi will continue in this low-energy state, casually swimming around the middle of the pond (warmest point), until water temperatures begin to rise again in spring.

 When to stop feeding koi in Winter?

-Koi should have already been well fed throughout the summer with a high quality feed so they have a large amount of fat stores for hibernation.
+Koi should have already been well fed throughout the summer with a high-quality feed so they have a large amount of fat stores for torpor.
 You can then continue regular feeding during Autumn, whilst also monitoring daily feeding and water temperature.
 Koi are intelligent animals, and won’t just eat for the sake of eating, so as temperatures continue to drop they will begin to take less and less food each day.
-Monitoring feeding closely is important to reduce waste build-up left in the pond over winter, so you can gradually reduce feed as koi begin eating less.
+Monitoring feeding closely is important to reduce waste build-up left in the pond over winter, so you can gradually reduce feeding as koi begin eating less.

-If temperatures remain fairly high during autumn, koi may be eating just as readily as summer – and this is normal, so don’t worry!
-Remember, their metabolisms slow with water temperature, not time, so you can safely continue feeding your fish so long as they’re eating what you give them.
+If temperatures remain fairly high during autumn, koi may be eating just as readily as in summer – and this is normal, so don’t worry!
+Remember, their metabolisms slow in tandem with decreasing water temperatures, not time, so you can safely continue feeding your fish so long as they’re eating what you give them.

 Water temperature can easily be determined using a floating pond thermometer, which can be kept in the pond all winter.
 We recommend either Danny’s Thermometer (pictured) or Laguna’s Floating Thermometer as they’re both durable, easy to read, and offer both Fahrenheit and Celsius readings.

 The biggest problem with cold weather feeding isn’t the type of food you’re feeding, but the amount you’re feeding your koi.
-Any excess food will contribute to waste build-up, which is detrimental to hibernation as it can cause issues with water quality over winter.
-Wheatgerm based feeds will be no different to regular feeds in this regard; with both contributing to waste levels if the food goes uneaten in the pond.
+Any excess food will contribute to waste build-up, which is detrimental to hibernation/torpor as it can cause issues with water quality over winter.
+Wheatgerm-based feeds will be no different from regular feeds in this regard; with both contributing to waste levels if the food goes uneaten in the pond.